-Freeport, NY-based rapper Marcel Allen is an adept storyteller and skilled wordsmith who loves to flex his lyrical muscle over lavish yet laid-back and sample-driven instrumentals.
-Moving like a seasoned vet, he’s never hard-pressed to over exaggerate a punchline or force a metaphor that doesn’t belong.
+Freeport, NY-based rapper Marcel Allen is an adept storyteller and skilled wordsmith who loves to flex his lyrical muscle over lavish, laid-back, sample-driven instrumentals.
+Moving like a seasoned vet, he’s never hard-pressed to exaggerate a punchline or force a metaphor that doesn’t belong.
 The self-proclaimed HOTTEST IN THE CITY was introduced to music by his father at an early age.
 He’s been utilizing his ear and knack for words ever since.
 His music combines traditional rap elements with flavor from the new era effortlessly.

-With his debut album ‘EBONY GODDESS’ out now, I recently chopped it up with the endlessly ambitious artist, and he readily digs into his new project, connecting with Thelonious Martin and Jacob Rochester, and much more with a consistently reflective, insightful attitude.
+With his debut album ‘EBONY GODDESS’ out now, I recently chopped it up with the endlessly ambitious artist.
+He readily digs into his new project, connecting with Thelonious Martin and Jacob Rochester, and much more with a consistently reflective, insightful attitude.
 Read up.

 “I want people to listen and see the artistry in full effect—top-tier hip-hop from the production to the lyrics to the visuals.”